Castle Crashers

-Castle Crashers is a 2D side scrolling hack-and-slash video game developed by The Behemoth.
-It features music created by members of Newgrounds.
-The Xbox 360 version was released on August 27, 2008, via Xbox Live Arcade as part of the Xbox Live Summer of Arcade.
-The PlayStation 3 version was released in North America on August 31, 2010, and November 3, 2010, in Europe via the PlayStation Network.
-A Microsoft Windows version, exclusive to Steam, was announced on August 16, 2012.
+Castle Crashers is a beat 'em up video game developed and published by The Behemoth for the Xbox 360.
+It was originally released on August 27, 2008 by Microsoft Game Studios via Xbox Live Arcade as part of the Xbox Live Summer of Arcade.
+A PlayStation 3 version was released in North America on August 31, 2010, and November 3, 2010, in Europe via the PlayStation Network.
+A Microsoft Windows and OS X version, exclusive to Steam, was released on September 26, 2012.
 The game is set in a fictional medieval universe in which a dark wizard steals a mystical crystal and captures four princesses.
 Four knights are charged by the king to rescue the princesses, recover the crystal, and bring the wizard to justice.
+The game includes music created by members of Newgrounds.